Kremer's Self-Publishing Hall of Fame — This book

 a much larger book publisher for a very good advance.
 Indeed, many larger book publishers now scour the shelves and the

 Internet for self-published and POD books that could fit their publishing program.
 Self publishing has become respectable again.

 be a great solution to producing your own book.

-You could stock a superb college library or an incredible bookstore just from the books written by the some of the
+You could stock a superb college library or an incredible bookstore just from the books written by the

 some of our most famous self-publishers: Margaret Atwood, William Blake, Ken Blanchard, Robert Bly,